The Best Books to Learn Technical Analysis Like a Professional Market Analyst

 Building a robust trading system is important to success.
 This is exactly what Quants (Quantitative Analysts) do for their day job.

-Dr. Bandy’s interesting book is a must read for anyone who wishes to develop a trading system.
+Dr. Bandy’s interesting book is important for anyone who wishes to develop a trading system.

 Sources: IFTA / STA https://www.sta-uk.org/education/reading-list/